thegenius/svelte-domain/README.md

 ```
 domain: An object contains 'state'、'reducer'、'effect'.

-state: date fields for domain
+state: data fields for domain

 reducer: function taking state and payload as input, produce state as output.
          reducer output will be updated into state.